Phenylalanine–tRNA ligase, mitochondrial

-Phenylalanyl-tRNA synthetase, mitochondrial (FARS2) is an enzyme that in humans is encoded by the FARS2 gene.
+Phenylalanine–tRNA ligase, mitochondrial, also called Phenylalanyl-tRNA synthetase 2 (FARS2), is an enzyme that in humans is encoded by the FARS2 gene (previously FARS1).
+Like the cytosolic enzyme (with subunits FARSA and FARSB), this enzyme functions as a Phenylalanine–tRNA ligase.

 This protein encoded by FARS2 localizes to the mitochondrion and plays a role in mitochondrial protein translation.
 Mutations in this gene have been associated with combined oxidative phosphorylation deficiency 14, also known as Alpers encephalopathy, as well as spastic paraplegia 77 and infantile-onset epilepsy and cytochrome c oxidase deficiency.

 Structure

 FARS2 is located on the p arm of chromosome 6 in position 25.1 and has 15 exons.
 This gene encodes a member of the class-II aminoacyl-tRNA synthetase family.
 FARS2 is a phenylalanine-tRNA synthetase (PheRS) localized to the mitochondrion which consists of a single polypeptide chain, unlike the (alpha-beta)2 structure of the prokaryotic and eukaryotic cytoplasmic forms of PheRS.
 Structure analysis and catalytic properties indicate mitochondrial PheRSs may constitute a class of PheRS distinct from the enzymes found in prokaryotes and in the eukaryotic cytoplasm.